 The sacred mountain draws tourists from all over the island for its breath-taking views over Lake Batur.
 You’ll make it to the top just after 6am and arrive at the conveniently named ‘Sunrise Point’ to hopefully take in a very impressive sunrise that the lack of sleep will make up for!
 At 7am we will continue the trek around the entire crater before beginning the descent at the finishing point, around an hour later back down to Toyabungkah Village.

 After breakfast, we’ll start exploring Ubud, the community renowned for its crafts and arts.
 Ubud is teeming with vegan cafes, crystal shops, chakra cleansing workshops and boho shopping galore.
-It also has its fair share of chances to visit ancient temples including the Royal Palace, the Tirta Empul temple complex, intricately carved Goa Gajah (Elephant Cave) and Gunung Kawi with its rock-cut shrines.
+It also has its fair share of chances to visit ancient temples including the Royal Palace, the Tirta Empul temple complex, Jatiluwih Rice Terrace and the Campuhan Ridge Walk.

-We will then head to Gunung Kawi Temple.
+We will start the day by heading to Gunung Kawi Temple.
 A magnificent shrine cut out of the rock, these funeral monuments are thought to be dedicated to King Anak Wungsu of the Udayana dynasty and his favourite queens.
 You will also have the chance to taste some local coffee and teas.

 The final stop of the day is Tirta Empul, a magnificent temple complex devoted to Vishnu, the Hindu God of Water, which dates back to 926 A.D.
 After admiring the striking temple, it’s time to put on a traditional sarong and sash, and head to the Holy Spring to take part in a blessing ceremony.
 Once you’ve made an offering to the Gods, you will be led into the pool by the temple priest to be blessed in the sacred waters.

-Day 13 (Friday) Monkey Forest, Traditional Dance & Sunset at Tanah
+Day 12 (Thursday) Monkey Forest & Sunset at Tanah

-Today is our last day of adventurous travel on the gap year Bali experience, before heading over to our Volunteer House in Tabanan.
+Today is our last day of travel on the Real Bali Experience.
 We’ll stop off on the way at Sangeh Monkey Forest, watching the cheeky wild inhabitants swinging around the jungle!

 What better way can you start a day than with a sugar fix?
 Our day begins with a lesson all about chocolate and the process that transforms the bean to the bar.
 Finish off the learning experience with the opportunity to make your own bar and the chance to taste a range of different chocolate varieties.